nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: the complete list of books is displayed.
 5. Displaying expenses
     - Test case: `list expenses`
-      Expected: the complete list of expenses is displayed.
+      Expected: the complete list of expenses is displayed, followed by the total expenses calculated for the current day, week, month, and year.
+    - Test case: `list expenses date/2020-11-09`
+      Expected: the list of expenses on `Sunday, November 8, 2020` is displayed, followed by the total expenses caculated for the given day.

 ### Deleting items
 Prerequisite: list the desired item list using `list` command.
 Multiple items in the list.